renjiarun/Image-Compression/README.md

 ## Requirements and Dependencies

 ### MATLAB Version
-- Tested with MATLAB R2023b.
-Compatibility with earlier versions is not guaranteed.
+- Tested with MATLAB R2024a.
+Compatibile with earlier versions.

 ### Required Toolboxes
 The following MATLAB toolboxes are required: